What is a doula?

 What if I want an epidural?

-A doulas support does not end once an epidural is placed.
-It is sometimes thought that birthing mothers need a doula especially after an epidural because, even though her pain may be eased, her need for emotional and informational support is still paramount.
-Many partners take the time immediately following an epidural placement to take a well deserved break for themselves (nap or snack).
-While it is also a good time for the birthing mother to rest, a doula is always available to fill any voids in support.
+Support from a doula does not end once an epidural is placed.
+It is sometimes thought that the need for a doula is especially important after an epidural because, even though her pain may be eased, her need for emotional and informational support is still paramount.
+Many partners take the time immediately following epidural placement to take a well deserved break for themselves (nap or snack).
+While it is also a good time for the birthing person to rest, a doula is always available to fill any voids in support.

 I am scheduled for a cesarean delivery.
 Can I still benefit from a doula?

 Absolutely!
 Although it may be hospital policy to limit the number of support persons allowed into the operating room for your birth, a doula can remain with you and maintain a sense of calm prior to being taken into the OR.
 She can also hold space for your awaiting family members, help with breastfeeding once you’re moved to recovery, be sure your belongings make it from one room to the next and even stay with you to make the transition to your postpartum room as smooth as possible.

 Hiring a doula seems pricey!

 Relatively speaking, the cost of a doula is minimal in relation to the amount spent on nursery furniture, baby gear and diapering needs.
 There is substantial scientific evidence that hiring a doula can significantly increase your satisfaction in your birth.
 It is an investment no doubt, but when you consider your doula’s duties to you (24/7 on call, unlimited phone and email support, even at 2am!) the investment is understandably justified.

 I live a little ways from the city.
 How far will you travel to meet clients?